iampkh/expo-nativewind-sample/src/core/storage/README.md

-# Storage Architecture for Scalable Apps
+# Core Storage Architecture

-This directory contains a well-organized storage architecture designed for large applications with multiple databases, local caching, and backend synchronization needs.
+This directory contains the core storage infrastructure for the modular application architecture.
+It provides database management, caching, and data persistence services that are used across all feature modules.

 ## 📁 Directory Structure

 ```
-src/storage/
+src/core/storage/
 ├── README.md                    # This documentation
 ├── database.ts                  # Main WatermelonDB configuration
 ├── schema.ts                    # Aggregated schema from all databases